akashkaintura/cuboid-FSLabs/README.md

 1. Add a second remote to your local copy of this repository and push the master branch.
 1. Checkout a feature branch where you will make your changes.
 1. Setup the app and get it running.
 Verify that the linter passes and the test suite fails.
+1. Implement tests to update and delete a cuboid.
-1. Add the missing functionality without changing the test files.
+1. Add missing functionalities so the other tests pass.
+Do NOT modify these tests.
 1. Commit as appropriate as you complete the challenge.
 (More than one commit is expected)
 1. Push your committed changes to your repository on your feature branch.
 1. Create a pull request to the master branch on your repository.